-Insert spacers at walls to maintain the expansion space between the flooring and the wall.
-Before starting to glue planks, dry lay the first two rows of flooring.
-Working from right to left, install planks so that the groove faces the straight edge (starter board).
-When reaching the end of the first row, cut the plank as necessary to fit.
-On the first 4 rows stagger end joints a minimum of 16" and then 8" thereafter.
-Use the remainder of the plank from the first row to start the second row.
-If the piece is less than 8" long, cut a new plank in half and use that piece to start the second row.

-Lay the remainder of the planks in the second row.
-Make sure that the rows are straight and no gapping exists on the sides or ends.
-Once you have dry laid the first two rows, remove all the planks in order.
-You are ready to begin.
-Begin gluing the boards; Run a continuous bead of adhesive along the groove of the short side (width) and the plank's side groove (length).
+- A. Insert spacers at walls to maintain the expansion space between the flooring and the wall. - B. Before starting to glue planks, dry lay the first two rows of flooring. - C. Working from right to left, install planks so that the groove faces the straight edge (starter board). - D. When reaching the end of the first row, cut the plank as necessary to fit. - E. On the first 4 rows stagger end joints a minimum of 16" and then 8" thereafter. - F. Use the remainder of the plank from the first row to start the second row.
+If the piece is less than 8" long, cut a new plank in half and use that piece to start the second row. - G. Lay the remainder of the planks in the second row.
+Make sure that the rows are straight and no gapping exists on the sides or ends. - H. Once you have dry laid the first two rows, remove all the planks in order.
+You are ready to begin. - Begin gluing the boards. - 1.
+Run a continuous bead of adhesive along the groove of the short side (width) and the plank's side groove (length). - 2.
 Proper alignment is critical.
-Misaligned starter rows can cause side and end gaps to appear in proceeding rows of flooring.

-Install first row of planks with groove facing the straight edge.
+Misaligned starter rows can cause side and end gaps to appear in proceeding rows of flooring. - J. Install first row of planks with groove facing the straight edge.
 Work from right to left.
 Complete the first row.
-Make sure there are no gaps between the boards.
-Use a tapping block if need to close the boards together.
+Make sure there are no gaps between the boards. - 1.
+Use a tapping block if needed to close the boards together. - 2.
 Immediately wipe away any excessive adhesive with a clean, slightly dampened cloth.